Ascending the Mount

 4. Patience (Long-suffering)

-5. Gentleness, Goodness
+5. Gentleness, Meekness

-7. Meekness, Self Control
+7. Faith (faithfulness), Self Control (temperance)

 Counting the Omer, for forty-nine days, till Pentecost, helps us to concentrate during this period and focus our minds on overcoming our sins and weaknesses and developing the attributes of God in our lives.
 This helps us to have a PLAN of overcoming!
 It is Biblically-based!
 And it will help you to be a true overcomer in your life!